Simplified Molecular Input Line Entry System: Extensions

 SMILES corresponds to discrete molecular structures.
 However many materials are macromolecules, which are too large (and often stochastic) to conveniently generate SMILES for.
 BigSMILES is an extension of SMILES that aims to provide an efficient representation system for macromolecules.

 Conversion

 SMILES can be converted back to two-dimensional representations using structure diagram generation (SDG) algorithms.
-This conversion is not always unambiguous.
+This conversion is sometimes ambiguous.
 Conversion to three-dimensional representation is achieved by energy-minimization approaches.
 There are many downloadable and web-based conversion utilities.